- no Serial Number Name or Serial Number required for installation

 Step 2: Choose A Product Name

 The default product name is "FireDaemon Pro OEM".
 An alternative name can be chosen but it must be used consistently throughout the installation process.
-For the purposes of this guide, the default product name is denoted as <ProductName>.
+For this guide, the default product name is denoted as <ProductName>.
 This customised name is used throughout the FDO application as well as in various file system folders and registry keys plus as the source name in the Windows Application Event Log.

 Step 3: Deploy EXEs, DLLs, Visual C++ Runtime, Create Folders, Deploy Service Template